Elon Musk, UK Civil War, and Keir Starmer’s Populist Rhetoric: A Critical Analysis

 This is a very interesting question.
 It is easy to blame us, the people, for our part in watching and sharing horrific images via social media.
 At the same time, people should not be judged too harshly in this regard because after all, we are only human.
 When we see something that is shocking, something t

-Who is really responsible for protecting children’s safety on the internet and is the criticism that the social media companies are getting at the moment Justified?
-Read More »
+Who is responsible for protecting children’s safety online Read More »

 Freedom of Speech and Online Harassment

-Why is it that people feel that they can say what they want about people on the internet that they wouldn’t necessarily say to someone’s face?.
-It broadly goes back to the early days of the internet, where there was a perception that the internet was outside the scope of regulations and policing.
-It was
+The reason why some people allow themselves to say online what they wouldn’t dare saying in person goes back to the early days of the internet, where there was a perception that the internet was outside the scope of regulations and policing.
+It was a free space where people could do whatever they wanted; free speech was king, there wasn’t a government and in fact,

 Freedom of Speech and Online Harassment Read More »